 Animal foods (haem iron) include:

-- Chicken, pork (including ham), fish, tuna, salmon and shellfish.
+- Turkey, chicken, pork (including ham), fish, tuna, salmon, mussels and shellfish

 Plant foods (non-haem iron) include:

 - Tempeh, tofu